coreos/vault-operator/doc/user/ingress.md

 VAULT_SKIP_VERIFY=true
 ```

-To verify the Ingress server certificate first get the CA cert file `vault-client-ca.crt` from the `vault-client-ingress-tls` secret and base64 decode it into a local file, then set the following envs:
+To verify the Ingress server certificate, get the CA cert file `vault-client-ca.crt` from the `vault-client-ingress-tls` secret and base64 decode it into a local file.
+Then set the following envs:

 ```sh
 VAULT_CACERT=<path-to-ca-cert>